Everything Americans Need to Know Before Traveling to Cuba

-Following a complicated few years involving devastating hurricanes, mysterious travel advisories, and somewhat ambiguous tourism regulations, many Americans are confused about how to visit Cuba—or if they legally can at all.
+Following a complicated few years involving devastating hurricanes, travel advisories, and continually changing trade and tourism regulations, many Americans are confused about how to visit Cuba—or if they can legally do so at all.

-While the Trump administration’s Cuba travel restrictions do mean that making the trip will require some extra preliminary planning for U.S. citizens, the Caribbean island nation is by no means closed off to them.
-Here’s the information you need to know before going to Cuba.
+While the Trump administration’s current Cuba travel restrictions do mean that making the trip will require some extra preliminary planning for U.S. citizens, the Caribbean island nation is still not completely closed off.
+According to Collin Laverty, president of Cuba Educational Travel, which organizes curated cultural group trips to Cuba, there remain numerous ways to visit the country legally, and as of January 2020, commercial and charter flights from the United States to Cuba are still permitted to serve the capital, Havana.

 The spending regulations, explained